ooples/pine_script_docs/source/writing/Limitations.rst

 Number of calls
 ^^^^^^^^^^^^^^^

-A script cannot make more than 40 calls to functions in the `request.*` namespace.
+A script cannot make more than 40 calls to ``request.*()`` functions.
 All instances of calls to these functions are counted, even if they are included in code blocks or functions that are never actually used in the script's logic.
 The functions counting towards this limit are:
 `request.security() <https://www.tradingview.com/pine-script-reference/v5/#fun_request{dot}security>`__,
 `request.security_lower_tf() <https://www.tradingview.com/pine-script-reference/v5/#fun_request{dot}security_lower_tf>`__,